tkurosaka/lucene-solr-notes/lucene-query-weight-scorer.md

 * Scorer scorer(LeafReaderContext context)

 ## Scorer
-A Scorer iterates in order over all matching documents and assign them a score.
+A [Scorer](https://lucene.apache.org/core/8_8_2/core/org/apache/lucene/search/Scorer.html) iterates in order over all matching documents and assign them a score.
 A Scorer is created from a Weight object.

 * float getMaxScore(int upTo)
 * DocIdSetIterator iterator()
 * advanceShallow(int target)
+* // ffoat score() //TODO: From the parent class Scorable.
+Is this defined in Scorer?
+* // int docID() //TODO: From the parent class Scorable.
+Is this defined in Scorer?

 Despite its name, a Scorer doesn't calculate the score of the match(?).